cachedpotato/Obsidian-vault/README.md

 - Bioinformatics
 - Statistics
 - Computer Network
-- Programming language, right now I want to learn Rust and JS.
+- Programming language, right now I want to learn Rust, JS and C#.
 - Any and everything related to game production (I want to make at least one game before I die), and yes this includes art and music

 Right now there's really nothing to see here, but I hope I can keep taking notes and create a fully-fledged "second-brain" or whatever people call it these days.
 I have a bad habit of starting something and giving up like a week in, hope that's not the case this time around.